What we’ve experienced so far….

 Profit & Loss

 The balance sheet of our lives the last 12 months reads like a Hallmark movie.
 We experienced the highest of highs and lowest of lows.
 Last summer, I (Brent) was preparing to transition to a new Asoc.
 Pastor role at a church in the Metroplex.
 The church 1) appeared to be positioned to grow and reach people for Jesus, 2) is led by a pastor who seemed to be hungry to reach people for Jesus, and 3) was 10 minutes from our house so didn’t require selling the home we had remodeled and loved!
 Well, when we shared our adoption journey here, and invited friends and family to pray about and help us financially make adoption a reality, that pastor voiced opposition to us receiving money to adopt.
-He asked me, “can’t you do a private adoption for about $800.”
+He asked me, “can’t you do private adoptions for about $800.”
 Most are obviously unaware of adoption process and costs.
 We were before we explored the option.
 He also believed a “pastor shouldn’t use his position to take advantage of people’s generosity.”
 WHAT?
 That IS a true statement and NOT remotely what we were doing.
 It was the red flag (after several orange flags), and a clear word from God that it was not a good fit for us.
 So I declined the offer, and we had no idea what was next.

 A month later we had partners to help us make the dream a reality, and we got (ironically) the phone call about the private adoption.
 Two months later, I got a call from The River in Panhandle — a non-denominational church near Amarillo.
 They had received my name from a consultant, and asked for an interview.
 I confirmed and we began the process of praying about and exploring The River.
 After several conversations and a visit we accepted the call to The River.
 I commuted for several weeks (including a 5 hour drive to The River for a candlelight service and 5 hour drive back all on Christmas Eve!), and as we waited for that little boy to be born, we sold our home in Hurst.
 In January of 2023, we moved to Panhandle.

-The baby was due February 9, but on 2/2 we got a call that he was coming!
-We packed up the car, dropped off the dogs at Gigi and Pops’ in Ft Worth, and made the drive to get him.
+The baby was due February 9, but on Feb 2, we got a call that he was coming!
+We packed up the car, dropped off the dogs at Gigi and Pops’ in Ft Worth, and made the drive to South Carolina to get him.
 We arrived at 3am very excited and anxious and tired.
 Early the next morning I (Ashley) was called to the delivery suite and helped the birthmother push for 4 hours.
 There were some tense moments in the delivery and finally he came — but wasn’t breathing on his own.
 They rushed him to NICU…and all we could do was wait.

 Five hours later we got the call that he was not going to make it.
 Devastated.
 There are more details we cannot share, but know that we left that hospital and city wrecked by the series of adoption related events.
 We felt alone, but fully known.
-We felt searing loss, but deeply loved.
+We felt searing loss, but also felt deeply loved.

 Two weeks later Brent’s mom passed away after a 14 year battle with cancer.